William Davison (diplomat): Scotland in 1583 and 1584

+Amsterdam and Brill

+The assassination of the Anglophile William the Silent, Prince of Orange, necessitated yet another mission to the Netherlands for Davison, already an experienced diplomat.
+He was assisted by William Brewster, who was later a passenger on the Mayflower.
+Davison accepted the keys of the town of Brielle at the end of September 1585 according to treaty.
+However, his authority clashed with that of the soldiers John Norris and Edward Norris.

 Although praised for his diplomatic role by the Puritan Earl of Leicester, when he returned he found the Queen incensed by their assumption of the Governorship in Amsterdam; they had behaved too independently for an English mission.
 In a typically trenchant mood, Davison saw no need to apologise, but rather insisted that he would pray the Queen changed course.
 His biographer, Nicolas, described Davison as becoming depressed, withdrawing from Court to nurse his wounded Presbyterian pride.
 Davison eventually drifted away from Leicester, his erstwhile patron, and more towards the extreme war party around Walsingham.
-In the same year he became member of parliament for Knaresborough, a privy councillor, and assistant to Elizabeth's secretary, Francis Walsingham; but from 30 September 1586, he appears to have acted more as a colleague than a subordinate of Walsingham.
+In the same year he became member of parliament for Knaresborough, a privy councillor, and assistant to Walsingham; but from 30 September 1586, he appears to have acted more as his colleague than as a subordinate.

+Execution of Mary, Queen of Scots

 Davison was a member of the commission appointed to try Mary, Queen of Scots, although he took no part in its proceedings.
 The judges sat on 11 October and proceedings began on the 14th.
-It was prorogued four days later, only to meet again on the 25th in the Star Chamber at Westminster.
+The commission was prorogued four days later, only to meet again on the 25th in the Star Chamber at Westminster.
 In her absence the Queen was still found guilty.
 On the 29th Parliament petitioned for execution to be carried out.